einnar82/social-network/README.md

     npm run dev

 **Note:**
-    The application be access on the root URL.
+    The application can be access on the root URL.